awsdocs/aws-doc-sdk-examples/php/cross_service/aurora_item_tracker/README.md

 #### Build the front end

 We have provided a React (https://reactjs.org/) front end which can connect to any backend configured with the proper REST endpoints.
-Follow the README at resources/clients/react/item-tracker/README.md.
+Follow the [README](../../../resources/clients/react/item-tracker/README.md) to run a local copy.
 When you have a local server running at http://localhost:3000, finish this section by setting up the config.json.

-Open the resources/clients/react/item-tracker/src/config.json file and change the *BASE_URL* value to "http://localhost:8000/api".
+Open the [config.json](../../../resources/clients/react/item-tracker/src/config.json) file and change the *BASE_URL* value to "http://localhost:8000/api".

 ### Deploy Laravel